ausrasul/simpledeploy/README.md

        Relative directory from where SimpleDeploy is.
   cfg_file: the ci/cd config file, path relative to the repository.
   url: url to git repo.
+  git_auth: if a private repo, set require_auth to true and provide the access token.
   mount_dir: Where in the podman container the repository will be mounted.
   trigger: WIP.